ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

   }

 ```
-and here's what we've got now:
+Nothing magical yet.
+Here's what we've got now:

 **flex-initial-1**

 Seeing how things are beginning to take shape, you'll make it even better.
 Fix the sidebar.
-If you're coding along then update your html document
+If you're coding along, update your html document

 ```html
 <main>